 If properly cared for, implants can last a lifetime.
 It’s important to practice the same good dental hygiene techniques that you practiced with your natural teeth.
 Brush and floss on a regular basis and use an antibacterial mouthwash at least once per day.
 Your dentist may recommend a type of dental floss developed specifically for those with implants as well as a low-abrasive toothpaste and an oral irrigator.

-For more information on whether dental implants are the best option for your particular circumstances, please don’t hesitate to contact us today to schedule an appointment.
+For more information on whether dental implants in Mountain View are the best option for your particular circumstances, please don’t hesitate to contact us today to schedule an appointment.